denoland/manual/tools/repl.md

 # Read-eval-print-loop

 `deno repl` starts a read-eval-print-loop, which lets you interactively build up program state in the global context, it is especially useful for quick prototyping and checking snippets of code.

 > ⚠️ Deno REPL supports JavaScript as well as TypeScript, however TypeScript
 > code is not type-checked, instead it is transpiled to JavaScript behind the
 > scenes.

+> ⚠️ To make it easier to copy-paste code samples, Deno REPL supports import and
+> export declarations.
+It means that you can paste code containing
+> `import ... from ...;`, `export class ...` or `export function ...` and it
+> will work as if you were executing a regular ES module.

 ## Special variables